Mocahteam/ProgAndPlay/README.md

 # Prog&amp;Play
 Prog&amp;Play is a library designed for Real Time Strategy games (RTS).
 It enables player to program easily and interactively units of the video game.
-More details on [Prog&amp;Play pages](https://www.irit.fr/ProgAndPlay/index_en.php)
+More details on [Prog&amp;Play pages](https://www.irit.fr/ProgAndPlay/index_en.php).

+Currently Prog&Play is integrated into the [Spring engine](https://github.com/Mocahteam/SpringPP).

 Binaries are available at: <https://www.irit.fr/ProgAndPlay/download.php?LANG=en>